-Table 1 demonstrates that the prototype tool gives good accuracy where the heartwood formation is of a reasonable shape.
-With extremely irregular heartwood, some additional analysis of the raw data may be required - interestingly, the tests on E. camaldulensis show that, with suitable algorithm modifications, the tool could probably find the bark-cambium interface as well as sapwood/heartwood and, if applicable sapwood/transition and transition/heartwood interfaces.
+The sapwood tool shows an acceptable accuracy in the determination of the SW/HW interface in the E. nitens log with a single SW/HW interface.
+However, in E. globoidea, the sapwood tool identifies either the SW/TW or TW/HW interface (but not both), which was due to the limitation of the algorithm.
+Nonetheless, the raw data shows the change of electrical current indicating multiple wood zones.
+Hence, with suitable algorithm modifications, the tool could probably find the bark-cambium interface as well as sapwood/heartwood and, if applicable sapwood/transition and transition/heartwood interfaces.
 This could be of some importance especially on trees with thick bark, where standard mensuration techniques, e.g. using DBH tapes, may significantly overestimate the volume of standing timber, unless bark thickness is considered.
+The following improvements are suggested for building a commercial prototype: